Cochlear Implant Surgery in Children

 Preparing for Surgery

-The Centers for Disease Control (CDC) recommends that all cochlear implant recipients receive anti-pneumococcal vaccinations before surgery to protect against potential infection (for example, meningitis).
-Our doctors will explain the timing and types of vaccines that are advised, and your child will need to get these from his or her pediatrician.
+The Centers for Disease Control and Prevention (CDC) recommends that all cochlear implant recipients receive anti-pneumococcal vaccinations before surgery to protect against potential infection (for example, meningitis).
+Our doctors will explain the timing and types of vaccines that are advised, and your child will need to get these from their pediatrician.

 For most children, cochlear implant surgery is an outpatient procedure, meaning they can usually go home the same day.
 It’s performed using general anesthesia and takes two to three hours per ear.
 There is a three-to-four-week healing period before the external part of the device (the speech processor) can be turned on.